 Place your dough on a large piece of parchment paper.
 Flatten slightly with your hands or rolling pin, and then place another large sheet of parchment paper over the top so the dough is sandwiched in between.
 Roll with your rolling pin until your dough is about 1/8 in to 1/4 inch thick.
 You may need to lift the parchment occasionally or flip the whole thing over to get rid of wrinkles in the parchment.Remove the top sheet of parchment, and roll out any wrinkles left in the dough by the parchment.
 You should have a nice, even and smooth piece of dough.
 Divide your dough in half.

 Place your tin upside down on your dough.
 Flip the whole thing over, and mold the dough into your tin, being careful not to rip the dough.

 Cut the excess dough around the edge of the pan.
 Keep your knife upright so you get a nice even cut.
 Crimp with a fork, and then place the whole thing in a large zip lock bag.
-Place in the freezer and you’ve got Clean Eating Pie Crust any time you need it!
+Place in the freezer and you’ve got whole wheat Pie Crust any time you need it!